ekiourk/yatu/README.md

 1. First run YATU either locally or inside docker by following the steps above
 2. In a new terminal activate virtualenv
-3. Call `run-contexts tests/src` for the unitests
+3. Call `run-contexts -v tests/src` for the unitests
-4. Call `run-contexts acceptance/src` for the integration tests
+4. Call `run-contexts -v acceptance/src` for the integration tests

 ### Directory structure